 4 Tons of Fun

-This nosy animal, called the southern elephant seal, is the world’s biggest type of seal.
+This nosy animal, called the southern elephant seal, is the world’s biggest seal.
 With a top weight of 8,000 pounds (or 4 tons!) they aren’t quite as heavy as an elephant.
-But male elephant seals do have an extra-long extra-silly nose, sort of like an elephant’s trunk.
-So maybe it’s not surprising that these colossal creatures can hold their breath underwater for 100 minutes.
-Only some whales can hold their breath longer!
+But male elephant seals do have an extra-long, extra-silly nose, sort of like an elephant’s trunk.
+Unlike an elephant, though, these big creatures can hold their breath underwater for 100 minutes, as long as a whale can!
 It’s obvious this animal earns a seal of approval.

 Wee ones: If an elephant seal’s nose is 1 foot long, do you think it’s longer than your foot?